adityajoshi49/FastLED_clone_AJ/Chipset-reference.md

 ### Current, supported hotness

+* * APA102 - (adafruit sells these as dotstars) Fast data rate (I've pushed as fast as 24Mhz), stupid high refresh rate.
+I'd recommend these over just about anything else at this point.
 * ws2811/ws2812/ws2812B - (adafruit sells these as "neopixels") super cheap (30 leds/m for $6, 60 leds/m for $11!), very slow data rate (800Kbps - meaning you'd want to investigate parallel output for more than a few hundred leds - see paul's excellent OctoWS2811 if you're using a teensy 3 - and i'm currently working on code for FastLED that will allow grouping/blocking of multiple streams of output in parallel - hopefully that will be out some time this year - I had an installation going in on july 4th that used it :).
 Also - many of the strips are 1 led, 1 controller, so you can cut at every led.
 Even better, is the ws2812 variant, which is the led and chip in a single package (some people still sell these as ws2811 - but the protocol is the same) - so it can be very very compact.
 * lpd8806's - less cheap (closer to $16/meter shipped for 48/m), but super fast (i've pushed them at upwards of 22Mbps!).
 Also, they're paired, so it's one controller per 2 rgb pixels.
 Note that these only really display 7 bits per channel, not 8, so they can really only display 128 different levels of light for each color channel.
 Programming API is still 8 bits, but the low bit is meaningless.
 * P9813 - This is the chipset used in Cool Neon's Total Control Lighting.
-Currently in the FastLED2.1 preview

 ### Older, still supported, lukewarm